Government commits to support expansion of green energy sector

 “I am very impressed with operations at ACARP because they have lived up to expectation,” she said.

-The Minister of Sanitation emphasized that it was crucial that there were projects like ACARP to help add value to waste in the country.
+The Minister of Sanitation emphasised that it was crucial that there were projects like ACARP to help add value to waste in the country.

 “Where would we have put the 7,149,922 tons of waste generated yearly if there were no projects like ACARP”? she quizzed.

-Madam Dapaah was full of praise for members of the Environmental Service Providers Association (ESPA) for their contributions toward waste management.
+Madam Dapaah was full of praise for members of the Environmental Service Providers Association (ESPA) for their contributions towards waste management.

 She also used the opportunity to encourage Ghanaians to cultivate the habit of waste separation first in the homes.